orkes-io/docs/docs/codelab/helloworld5.md

 We'll build a similar SET_VARIABLE task for afternoon, evening and night - ensuring that ```message``` has a value in every possible case of the ```SWITCH```.

-The Switch task with 4 cases, each with one embedded task looks like this:
+Putting all of this logic together to create a Switch task with 4 cases, each with one embedded task looks like this:

 ```
 {